Andygrond/hugonette/README.md

 You will probably want to build your own theme.
 Use any html template for a good start.

 ```
-hugo new theme ...
+hugo new theme your-theme-name
 ```

-Hugo is a powerful tool, with some difficulties on start, but when your project is bigger than a blog I recommend you to go this way.
+Hugo is a powerful tool, but you don't need to use all its power with Hugonette.
+Please check [Hugonette tutorial](https://andygrond.gitbook.io/hugonette/) to easily make Hugo your friend.
 You will find some useful hints when you look into `hugonette/doc/hugo` folder.

-Start a Web Server: `hugo server` and watch your changes at `http://localhost:1313/`.
-At the end of the design process, you will issue `hugo` command.
-After a while your static site will be ready to publish in the `public` folder.
-Place it inside the `static` folder and rename it to `myblog`.
-That's all.

 ## Basic usage